-BA (Hons) Architectural Design and Technology, 2019
+Architectural Technologist, BrightSPACE Architects BA (Hons) Architectural Design and Technology, 2019

-What have you enjoyed most about your time at Solent?
+What did you enjoy most about your time at Solent?

-During these three years at Solent I was able to work in different groups of classmates, and what I enjoyed most is the fact that, although we are all different ages and races, and have different religions, cultures and experiences, we love sharing.
+During the three years at Solent I was able to work in different groups of classmates, and what I enjoyed most was the fact that, although we were all different ages and races, and had different religions, cultures and experiences, we loved sharing.
 Exchanging opinions, coming up with creative projects together, and working in a team are fundamental as in the world of architecture and construction people work collaboratively with others.
 I enjoyed the humility, the openness and the deep passionate sharing of knowledge of the tutors.
-All the professors are extremely friendly - they support each student in achieving the best academic performance and help us to create a career development plan with CVs and portfolios.
+All the professors were extremely friendly - they supported each student in achieving the best academic performance and helped us to create a career development plan with CVs and portfolios.